 Each of the books on this list have helped children learn about some of the darkest aspects of humanity.
-They've also enabled kids to mentally work through nightmare scenarios and get safely to the other side.
-Aside from all of that, though, these books are also flat out creepy and a lot of fun to read.
+They've also enabled kids to mentally work through nightmare scenarios and get safely to the other side, such as in Coraline, where a young girl must escape a twisted, fantastical version of her own reality.
+Aside from all of that, though, these books are also flat-out creepy and a lot of fun to read.
 Check out the books for kids below and vote up the ones that are the most horrifying.

 Scary Stories to Tell in the Dark is a collection of highly disturbing folklore assembled by Alvin Schwartz.
 On their own, the stories would be enough to make kids and some adults pay closer to attention to all of the things that go bump in the night.
 However, the original editions of the three books from this series included some of the most horrific illustrations ever created.
 Anyone who has ever seen them will never be able to forget what they look like.
-In fact, they were such nightmare fuel that Guillermo del Toro is reportedly adapting the books into a movie.see more on Scary stories to tell in the dark
+In fact, they were such nightmare fuel that they were adapted into a movie.

 Neil Gaiman took things to a truly dark place in Coraline, and readers responded so well that it became a feature-length film.
 Children's books that have a dark slant tend to explore things that kids, and many adults, are afraid of.
 This book looks closely at the temptation children feel to only do their favorite things.